Experienced Employment Lawyer in Discrimination Cases

 It is also unlawful for employers in Annapolis, Maryland to make assumptions based upon race, gender, or age-related stereotypes, or to assume that an employee is incapable of performing certain tasks or job duties based upon a disability.
 If you feel that you were denied due to one of the factors above, call our Annapolis discrimination lawyers for advice.

-Employees: What to Do if You Have Experienced Job-Related Discrimination
+Employees: What Should I Do If I Have Experienced Job-Related Discrimination?

 If you believe that you may be a victim of unlawful employment-related discrimination, it is important that you speak with our skilled Maryland discrimination lawyer as soon as possible.
 For many types of discrimination claims, you must file a claim with the EEOC or another state or federal agency before you can file a lawsuit in court.

-There are strict timelines for enforcing your rights, and you do not want to make mistakes that could jeopardize or delay your ability to seek just compensation.
-With more than 18 years of experience handling employment discrimination claims in Annapolis, Maryland, Joyce Smithey and her team can thoroughly assess your claim and quickly take appropriate action to protect your rights.
+Additionally, there are strict timelines for enforcing your rights, and you do not want to make mistakes that could jeopardize or delay your ability to seek just compensation.
+Our attorneys know how to connect the dots between the initial report and the adverse action to build a compelling retaliation case.
+Joyce Smithey and her team can thoroughly assess your claim and quickly take appropriate action to protect your rights.

-Employers: Avoiding Discrimination Claims and Protecting Your Company in Discrimination-Based Disputes
+Employers: How Do I Avoid Discrimination Claims and Protect My Company in Discrimination-Based Disputes?

 Ms. Smithey represents employers throughout Maryland with respect to compliance, claim prevention, and defense of discrimination-based claims.
 This includes providing assistance with mandatory EEOC disclosures, training employees on what constitutes unlawful discrimination, appropriately responding to allegations of discrimination in order to avoid further allegations of retaliation, and defending against discrimination claims in administrative matters as well as state and federal court.
 With experience on both sides of employment discrimination claims, Ms. Smithey and her team offer deep insights for helping employers limit their exposure and mitigate the consequences of their employees’ discrimination claims.